Vidyo/MongooseIM/doc/Advanced-configuration.md

 | pki       |                  |                   |                       |                      |          x          |

 `cyrsasl_oauth` does not use the auth backends at all and requires the `mod_auth_token` module enabled instead.

+`cyrsasl_digest` is deprecated and will be removed in the next release.

 ### Outgoing connections setup